92 minutes estimated reading time

 Two-Lane Blacktop is a road movie with a hot rod car, a muscle car, a couple of drivers and mechanic who pick up a hitchhiker.
 Alex Cox considered to be a car equivalent of Easy Rider.
 It is more interesting to watch than say The Cannonball Run or Smokey and The Bandit – but that’s setting the bar pretty low.

-Its a cheaply made but enjoyable science fiction film.
+It’s a cheaply made but enjoyable science fiction film.
 Trancers has a film noir vibe.
 Protagonist Jack Deth is like a parody of Mike Hammer.
 It used industrial sites just outside Los Angeles as a good deal of its backdrop which matched its film noir feeling with the post-apocalyptic future.
 The film borrowed liberally from Blade Runner and the Terminator.
 Trancers improbably managed to go on to become a franchise of five films.
+This is probably due to incredibly tightly managed production budgets and the improbable content appetite of the video rental market at the time, rather than midnight cinema showings.

 Alex Cox critiqued the homeless people that looked too clean and highlighted a Father Christmas scene as his personal highlight of the film.
 He was right, like the cowboys in old Hollywood films the homeless people were too clean.